pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/13.png"/>
 </p>

 Please, notice the usage of "gs://".
-It connects the google storage bucket with your virtual machine.
+It connects the google storage buckets with your virtual machine.
 I think this is actually the most valuable part of this tutorial...
 Anyway, the process should finish really quickly:

 <p>
     <img src="image/14.png"/>
 </p>

-Now, we can train the model!
+Now, it's time to train the model!
 Run the following code.
 Notice that the tpu_name is set to the name you gave to the TPU previously:

 ```
   python run_pretraining.py \